jonathanpotter/k8s-mini-lab/README.md

 oc logs -f YOUR_POD_NAME
 ```

 It will take a couple minutes for your app to start.
 Keep checking the logs until you the message `Tomcat started on port(s): 8080 (http) with context path ''`.
-End the log streaming with Ctrl+C command.
+End the log streaming with Ctrl+C.

 Then test that your app is responding.